-Dean Cappello is the Chief Content Officer and Senior Vice President of Programming at WNYC/New York Public Radio.
+Dean Cappello is Executive Vice President and Chief Content Officer at WNYC/New York Public Radio.
 He is the chief executive responsible for the production and development of local, national, broadcast, online, mobile, and live event content for WNYC-FM, WNYC-AM, New Jersey Public Radio and wnyc.org.
 He has led WNYC’s content and programming division through a period of dramatic audience growth and creative success.

 Prior to joining WNYC in 1997 as Senior Director for News and Information, Cappello was Senior Producer of Monitor Radio's Midday Edition.
 He worked for many years as a producer and correspondent in India, Africa and Europe, creating documentaries and reports for NPR, the BBC, CBC and Monitor Radio.
 In 1991, he won the New York Radio Festival Grand Award for “Passages to India,” a 10-hour radio documentary series he co-produced.

 Cappello graduated from Emerson College in Boston, MA where he served as the youngest General Manager for the highly regarded WERS FM.